-- Only campus security officers are authorized to unlock personal offices or restricted areas.
+- Only campus security officers are authorized to unlock personal offices or restricted areas if access is required and the occupant/main user is not available.
 Custodial and Physical Plant employees are not authorized to unlock offices for faculty, staff, or students.

 - All requests for permanently issued keys will be processed on the Key Request Form and issued only upon signature acceptance of key responsibility designated on the key receipt agreement.